dikshajn/Rock-Paper-Scissors-AI/README.md

 <br>
 <h1>How to play</h1>
 <br>
-simply launch the game, play it, and see who wins !😜
+simply launch the game, play the infamous Rock Paper Scissors game, and see who wins !😜
 <br>
 <h1>How to develop</h1>
 <br>